-• Food allergy or intolerance
+- Food allergy or intolerance

-An adverse reaction to additives/preservatives or artificial ingredients in foods
+- An adverse reaction to additives/preservatives or artificial ingredients in foods

+- Gastritis or peptic ulcer

-- Hypoglycemia (low blood sugar) - SIBO (small intestinal bacterial overgrowth)
+- Hypoglycemia (low blood sugar)

-With food allergy, the concept of allergic addiction is compelling, because that is what drives an individual to reach for the same foods over again in order to get relief-in this case from nausea.
-Allergic addiction is one of many reasons cravings exist.
+With food allergy, the concept of allergic addiction is compelling because that's what drives an individual to reach for the same foods over again in order to get relief-in this case from nausea.
+Allergic addiction is one of many reasons false hunger and cravings exist.
 With regard to intolerances or adverse reactions, repeat consumption is unlikely unless they are indeed addicted to those foods (refined carbohydrates-sugar, white flour, MSG).
 Withdrawal symptoms can include nausea and general malaise.